Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppConsPerf/ReadMe.txt

 - RDMFieldDictionary and enumtype.def, located in the etc directory.
 - 350k.xml, located in PerfTools/Common
 - MsgData.xml, located in PerfTools/Common (only required if posting).
 Currently posting is not supported.
+- EmaCppConsPerf includes the PerfTools library.
+For shared builds, the location of that library must be included in the LD_LIBRARY_PATH.
+The library (libPerfTools.so) will be found in PerfTools/Common/<env>/Optimized/Shared/obj or PerfTools/Common/<env>/Optimized_Assert/Shared/obj where <env> is your build directory (i.e., OL7_64_GCC482)

 -------------------
 Command line usage: